Studying

 • the development of technological materials or new energy solutions.

-Potential employers include private companies, research and educational institutes, public agencies and supervisory authorities both abroad and in Finland.
-The chemicals industry is a major employer and one of the largest export industries in Finland.
+The chemical industry is a major employer and one of the largest export industries in Finland.
+Potential employers include private companies, research and educational institutes, public agencies and supervisory authorities in Finland and abroad.
 You can also apply for postgraduate study in a doctoral programme.

 Structure, content and courses